| Asteras Tripolis Stadium |

 before 2005.
 Up until then, only a small stand existed.
 The new owners

-of Asteras Tripolis FC have invested large amounts of money in the
+of Asteras have invested large amounts of money in the club and one

-club and the first visible result was the transformation of their
+of the results was the transformation of their stadium: